bcharlier/HMMA238/Bash/tp.md

 **Exercise:**

-   1. Display the line number of the accident occuring a wednesday of octobre 2017
+   1. Count the number of accident in 2005 using the command `grep` (hint: remark that each line **starts** with the string `"YYYY` where `YYYY` is the year)
-   2. Count the number of accident in 2005 using the command `grep` (hint: remark that each line **starts** with the string `"YYYY` where `YYYY` is the year)
+   2. Display the line number of the accident occuring a wednesday of octobre 2017 using a regular expression.

 ## The `find` command